kaleido-io/kaleido-examples/kaleido-web3js-example/http/README.md

 # Web3.js - HTTP Provider Example

-An example script on Kaleido using[Web3.js](https://github.com/ethereum/web3.js "Web3.js Github").
+An example script on Kaleido using [Web3.js](https://github.com/ethereum/web3.js "Web3.js Github").
 This demonstrates how to connect to a Kaleido node using basic auth via HTTP and retrieves the latest block in the chain.

 ## Requirements
 1. [Node & NPM](https://nodejs.org/en/)